hdrbv/sepro/README.md

 # SEPRO: Separation Process with R

-Estimating of parameters in statistical distributions using R. Package provides an implementation of the EM algorithm (Expectation Maximization Algorithm) in the R language.
+Estimating of parameters in statistical distributions.
+Package provides an implementation of the EM algorithm (Expectation Maximization Algorithm) in the R language.

 <figure>
 <img src="graphics/ex1.png"